MalepaneEdmond/Edmond-Malepane-Projects/Socio-Economic Determinants of Life Expectancy/README.md

 2. **Data Preparation**: The data is automatically loaded in the script from `life_expectancy.csv`.
 The dataset is split into **80% training** and **20% testing** for model validation.

-3. **Run the Analysis**: Execute the `analysis.R` script to train and evaluate models.
+3. **Run the Analysis**: Execute the `Script` script to train and evaluate models.
 It will output plots and evaluation metrics, including MSE.

 4. **View Results**: Check the `results/plots` folder for visualizations and the `results/metrics/model_comparison.csv` for model comparison metrics.